-- 2. Has an employee who is determined by the agency official authorized to terminate the award to have violated an applicable prohibition in paragraph a.1 of this award term through conduct that is either - i.
-Associated with performance under this award; or - ii.
-Imputed to the subrecipient using the standards and due process for imputing the conduct of an individual to an organization that are provided in 2 C.F.R. part 180, "OMB Guidelines to Agencies on Governmentwide Debarment and Suspension (Nonprocurement)," as implemented by our agency at 2 C.F.R. part 3185. - c.
+- 2. Has an employee who is determined to have violated an applicable prohibition in paragraph a.1 of this award term through conduct that is either - i.
+Associated with performance under this award; or - Imputed to the subrecipient using the standards and due process for imputing the conduct of an individual to an organization that are provided in 2 C.F.R.
+Part 180 (OMB Guidelines to Agencies on Governmentwide Debarment and Suspension (Nonprocurement)) as implemented by IMLS at 2 C.F.R.
+Part 3185. - c.
 Provisions applicable to any recipient. - 1.
 The SLAA must inform IMLS immediately of any information the SLAA receives from any source alleging a violation of a prohibition in paragraph a.1 of this award term. - 2.
-IMLS's right to terminate unilaterally that is described in paragraph a.2 or b of this section: - i.
-Implements section 106(g) of the Trafficking Victims Protection Act of 2000 (TVPA), as amended (22 U.S.C. §7104(g)), and - ii.
-Is in addition to all other remedies for noncompliance that are available to us under this award. - 3.
+IMLS's right to unilaterally terminate that is described in paragraph a.2 or b of this section: - i.
+Implements section 106(g) of the Trafficking Victims Protection Act of 2000 (TVPA), as amended, 22 U.S.C. § 7104(g), and - ii.
+Is in addition to all other remedies for noncompliance that are available under this award. - 3.
 The SLAA must include the requirements of paragraph a.1 of this award term in any subaward the SLAA makes to a private entity. - d.
 Definitions.
 For purposes of this award term: - 1.
 "Employee" means either: - i.
 An individual employed by the SLAA or a subrecipient who is engaged in the performance of the project or program under this award; or - ii.
 Another person engaged in the performance of the project or program under this award and not compensated by the SLAA including, but not limited to, a volunteer or individual whose services are contributed by a third party as an in-kind contribution toward cost sharing or matching requirements. - 2.
 "Forced labor" means labor obtained by any of the following methods: the recruitment, harboring, transportation, provision, or obtaining of a person for labor or services, through the use of force, fraud, or coercion for the purpose of subjection to involuntary servitude, peonage, debt bondage, or slavery. - 3.
 "Private entity": - i.
-Means any entity other than a State, local government, Indian tribe, or foreign public entity, as those terms are defined in 2 C.F.R. § 175.25. - ii.
+Means any entity other than a state, local government, Indian tribe, or foreign public entity, as those terms are defined in 2 C.F.R. § 175.25. - ii.
 Includes: - A. A nonprofit organization, including any nonprofit institution of higher education, hospital, or tribal organization other than one included in the definition of Indian tribe at 2 C.F.R. § 175.25(b).

 - B. A for-profit organization. - iii.
-"Severe forms of trafficking in persons," "commercial sex act," and "coercion" have the meanings given at section 103 of the TVPA, as amended (22 U.S.C. \S 7102).
+"Severe forms of trafficking in persons," "commercial sex act," and "coercion" have the meanings given in section 103 of the TVPA, as amended, 22 U.S.C. § 7102.

-Appendix C1
+Appendix C

-Award Term and Condition for Recipient Integrity and Performance Matters
+Award Term for Recipient Integrity and Performance Matters